ICD-11 definition : Leishmaniasis is due to infection by vector-borne protozoa from the genus Leishmania.

 These protozoa exist as obligate intracellular parasites in human and mammalian hosts

-and are transmitted form host to host by certain species of sandfly.
+and are transmitted from host to host by certain species of sandfly.
 Depending on

-the Leishmania species involved, the resultant disease picture may range from a localized
+the Leishmania species involved, the resultant disease picture may range from a localised

 cutaneous ulcer through extensive mucocutaneous destruction to severe systemic disease.